odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 The report is split into two sections, which can be accessed from their respective buttons at the
 top:

-- | :guilabel:`SAWT` for :abbr:`SAWT (Summary Alphalist of Withholding Tax)` report
+- | :guilabel:`SAWT` for the :abbr:`SAWT (Summary Alphalist of Withholding Tax)` report
   | All customer invoices with the associated sales witholding taxes applied are
    shown in this report.
 - | :guilabel:`QAP` for :abbr:`QAP (Quarterly Alphalist of Payees)` report
   | All vendor bills with the associated purchase witholding taxes applied are shown in this report.